searls/jasmine-stealth/README.md

 ## "when" + "thenReturn"

 One annoyance with Jasmine spies is the default semantics of `Spy#andReturn` limits you to a single return value, regardless of which arguments a spy is invoked with.
-And the arguments a spy is called with usually *matter* to the spec.
+However, the arguments a spy is called with *usually matter* to the spec.
 None of your out-of-the-box options are great:

-1. You could use `Spy#andCallFake` to return conditionally.
-Except this isn't very expressive, and may grow fatter with time.
+1. You could instead use `Spy#andCallFake` to return conditionally.
+But this isn't very expressive, and may grow fatter if more conditions are added.

 2. You could write an additional `it` that uses `toHaveBeenCalledWith`, but then we're verifying the same call that we're stubbing, which requires the spec to be redundant in order to be complete.